Zovio (NYSE:ZVO) Receives New Coverage from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Zovio (NYSE:ZVO – Free Report) in a research report released on Monday morning.
+StockNews.com began coverage on shares of Zovio (NYSE:ZVO – Free Report) in a research report report published on Tuesday.
 The brokerage issued a hold rating on the stock.

 Zovio Stock Performance